radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/understanding-operational-attributes.md

 Keeps track of the historical information (attribute changes) within the entry.
 Whenever an attribute's value is changed, the information indicating who/when/what is logged inside the vdsSyncHist attribute to be used for replication conflict resolution.

->[!note] The maximum age defined for the changelog at Control Panel > Global Settings > Tuning > Changelog also applies to the vdsSyncHist attribute maintained at the level of entries involved in inter-cluster replication.
+>[!note] The maximum age defined for the changelog at Classic Control Panel > Settings tab > Logs > Changelog also applies to the vdsSyncHist attribute maintained at the level of entries involved in inter-cluster replication.
 This attribute is multi-valued and continues to grow until the RadiantOne service scans the values and removes ones that are older than the maximum age.
 RadiantOne scans the values only when the entry is modified.
 For entries that aren’t updated often, vdsSyncHist will potentially contain values that are older than the maximum age.